-High school students may be released on their own, depending on the circumstances.
+High school students may be released independently, depending on the circumstances.

 There may, however, be instances in which a student may not be allowed to remove a vehicle from the parking lot.

 2. CONTROLLED RELEASE:

 The emergency may warrant a CONTROLLED RELEASE (such as school building has been damaged, crime scene).